-Scarifying your lawn helps to remove weeds, moss and thatch from the lawn, which can be very unsightly and prevents full healthy grass growth.
-Scarifying your lawn essentially strips back any unwanted organic matter from the lawn, prunes the grass and allows fresh grass seed the space to grow and flourish.
+Scarifying your lawn helps to remove weeds, moss and thatch from the lawn.
+Unwanted organic matter can look messy and prevent full, healthy grass growth.
+Scarifying your lawn strips back any unwanted organic matter.
+It prunes the grass and allows fresh grass seed the space to grow and flourish.
 Read on to find out what a scarifier is and when and how to scarify your lawn.

 What is a lawn scarifier

-A lawn scarifier is a machine on wheels, like a lawn mower, with a series of blades underneath which turn over the lawn to delicately tease out thatch (organic matter like dead grass), moss and weeds.
+A lawn scarifier is a machine on wheels, like a lawn mower, with a series of blades underneath.
+The blades turn over the lawn to tease out thatch (organic matter like dead grass), moss and weeds.

 When to scarify your lawn

-You should only need to scarify your lawn once a year – either in spring or early autumn, when the grass has a chance to grow back and recover after being scarified.
-You should only scarify your lawn during a period of ideal weather – when there is sunshine, warmth and some rain.
-If you scarify when there has been heavy rain, or extreme conditions like a drought, you could do more damage than good, as the grass will not be able to grow back for a long time after you have scarified it.
+You should only need to scarify your lawn once a year.
+The spring or early autumn is best, when the grass has a chance to grow back and recover after scarifying.
+You should only scarify your lawn during a period of ideal weather, when there is sunshine, warmth and some rain.
+If you scarify when there has been heavy rain, or extreme conditions like a drought, you could do more damage than good.
+The grass will not be able to grow back for a long time after you have scarified it.

 Before you begin scarifying your lawn, you should first deal with any large weeds on your lawn by removing them with a trowel or small garden fork.
-You should also apply a moss killer to any patches of moss on your lawn around 1-2 weeks before scarifying, as this will help to prevent the moss that it is removed by the scarifier from spreading around your garden.
+You should also apply a moss killer to any patches of moss on your lawn around 1-2 weeks before scarifying.
+This will help to prevent the moss that you removed from spreading around your garden.

-Before scarifying your lawn, cut the grass with a lawn mower on a low blade setting, so that the moss and thatch is exposed.
+Before scarifying your lawn, cut the grass with a lawn mower on a low blade setting.
+This exposes the moss and thatch.

-Then use the scarifier just as you would a lawn mower, following the same lines you created when you mowed the lawn.
+Next, use the scarifier the same way as the lawn mower, following the same lines you created when you cut the grass.

-Set the scarifier blades on a high setting at first – you don’t want to go straight in with a low setting and shock the grass.
-Then do a couple of passes over the lawn, at slightly different angles, lowering the blades a little on each pass.
+Set the scarifier blades on a high setting at first.
+If you go straight in with a low setting you can shock and damage the grass.
+Complete a few passes over the lawn, at different angles, lowering the blades a little each time.

-As you scarify the lawn, the moss and thatch will be removed and the blades will prune the grass to encourage thicker growth.
+As you scarify the lawn, you will remove the moss and thatch.
+Also, the blades will prune the grass to encourage thicker growth.

 What to do after you have scarified your lawn

 You can also aerate the lawn using an aerator (or 'hollow tiner').
-This is a similar process to scarifying, but the aerator's tines punch tiny holes into the lawn to improve drainage and encourage healthier grass growth.
+This is a similar process to scarifying, but the aerator's tines punch tiny holes into the lawn.
+This improves drainage and encourages healthier grass growth.

-Read out blog on how to aerate your lawn to find out more.
+Read our blog on how to aerate your lawn to find out more.

 Overseeding your lawn

 Once you have finished scarifying your lawn, there may be bare patches where the moss and thatch once thrived.
-Overseeding involves scattering new grass seed over your lawn, in order to fill gaps and promote thicker grass growth.
+Overseeding involves scattering new grass seed over your lawn to fill gaps and promote thicker grass growth.
 This is a key process after you've scarified and aerated your lawn.

-Scarifying and aerating your lawn leaves a nice seed bed for fresh seed to thrive.
-During overseeding, spread seed evenly over the entire lawn but give special attention to fill the bare patches of lawn.
+Scarifying and aerating your lawn leaves a nice seedbed for fresh seed to thrive.
+During overseeding, spread seed over the entire lawn but give special attention to fill the bare patches of lawn.

 Once you have completed the overseeding, keep the soil moist with regular light applications of water.
 Though take care not to saturate the soil.

-Keep traffic over the lawn to a minimum following overseeding to give the seed a chance to grow.
+Keep traffic over the lawn limited following overseeding to give the seed a chance to grow.
 You can even cover areas of the lawn with a mesh to prevent birds stealing the seed!

 Feeding the lawn